 How Are Sugar Alcohols Listed on Food Labels?

 Sugar in foods must be declared on the nutrition facts panel if the food contains more than one gram.
 Even if the food contains less than one gram of sugar, but still contains some, it will show up in the ingredients listing.
-Remember that ingredients are listed by weight, so the earlier in the listing an item appears, the more the food contains of that item by weight.
+Remember that ingredients are listed by weight, so the earlier in the listing an item appears, the larger amount of that item by weight the food contains.

 Listing sugar alcohols or polyols on the nutrition facts panel, however, is voluntary, unless there is a claim made on the food label, or in other labeling, about sugar alcohol or sugars, and there are sugar alcohols present in the food.
 What this means is that if the front of the label says something like ‘sugar free’ and the food uses sugar alcohol, then the sugar alcohols must be listed in the nutrition facts panel.